 A new baby is a reason to celebrate.
 Not only for you and your partner: everyone wants to celebrate your growing little one.
 Strangers suddenly feel like they have the right to touch your belly.
 Everybody stops you and asks when you’re due.
 Some strangers may even tell you what your baby’s gender is, based on their gut sense.
 While this can be annoying at times, it’s proof that every baby is a miracle.
 A baby is a symbol of hope, and everybody, whether they know you or not, wants to celebrate.

 As you get ready for your miracle to arrive, there are a few steps to follow.
+When you’re getting ready for a new baby, making sure you have the bare essentials is very important.
+BabyGoss have lists of great essentials for you to choose from.
 If you want some pointers as you prepare for the long road ahead, take a look at the following list.

 Talk to Your Baby’s Father